IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 The IETF LLC is expected to implement a compliance program to ensure its compliance with all applicable laws, rules and regulations, including without limitation laws governing bribery, anti-terrorism sanctions, export controls, data protection/privacy, as well as other applicable policies noted in {{llc-policies}}.
 In addition, actions and activities of the IETF LLC must be consistent with 501(c)(3) purposes.

-The IETF LLC is expected report to ISOC on the implementation of its compliance plan on an annual basis.
+The IETF LLC is expected report to ISOC and the IETF community on the implementation of its compliance plan on an annual basis.

 # Three-Year Assessment